 The best sushi on the Upper West Side is some of the best in NYC!
 Sushi is a healthy and delicious food that can be enjoyed in many-course omakase or quickly at a bar, sushi is as much an Upper West Side food as pizza or bagels.
 There are sushi places everywhere you go, and many are quite good.
-Here are a few sushi restaurants on the Upper West Side I particularly recommend.
+Here are a few Upper West Side sushi joints I particularly recommend.

-We’re going to start with the newest Sushi place in the neighborhood.
-Sushi Kaito opened in June of 2017 and has since made headlines in the NYC food scene.
-They were listed among The Infatuation’s list of the best new restaurants during the winter of 2018.
+Sushi Kaito opened in June of 2017 and has since made non-stop headlines in the NYC food scene.
+They were included in The Infatuation’s list of the best new restaurants during the winter of 2018.
 There are only two dinner options (12 piece of 16 piece) so you won’t be troubled with a tough decision.
 Most of their product comes straight from Japan, and their reviews are just as strong as they were when we first wrote about them.

 Sushi of Gari